 To attach magnets to the bases of your models, or even the tank treads or flyer bases of the vehicles you have, I always recommend using some combination of super glue or epoxy putty.

 You can even use quick-setting two part epoxy resin.
-It’s a bit messier, but for a stronger bond on larger magnets with heavier models it the best option.
+It’s a bit messier, but for a stronger bond on larger magnets with heavier models, it’s the best option.

 Here’s a step-by-step guide to help you achieve a sturdy magnet attachment on your miniatures: